IT Service Desk

 4. Microsoft Teams

-5. Your Office PC and Phone
+5. Your office device and phone

-The university's Telephony system has several types of handsets.
+You may also be provided with an office telephone.
+Our telephony system has several types of handsets.
 You can access information on these and other aspects of the system on our Telephony web page.

-6. Printing / Scan and Send / Copying
+6. Printing / scan and send / copying

 Our High Performance Multi-Function Devices (MFDs) can be used for printing, photocopying and scanning.
 They are located throughout our campus.

-7. University Email-Microsoft Outlook 365
+7. University Email - Microsoft Outlook 365

 There are several ways to access your university email: